mcarton/rust-derivative/doc/README.md

 This crate is now stable and usable on rustc stable too!

-FNote that you need *rustc 1.15 or later*.
+Note that you need *rustc 1.15 or later*.

 ## Examples